Robert Orr Jr.

-Robert Orr Jr. (March 5, 1786 at Hannastown, Westmoreland County, Pennsylvania – May 22, 1876 at Kittanning, Pennsylvania) was a Pennsylvania political figure.
+Robert Orr Jr. (March 5, 1786 – May 22, 1876) was a Pennsylvania political figure.

 Biography

+Robert Orr Jr. was born on March 5, 1786, at Hannastown, Westmoreland County, Pennsylvania.
 Orr was the son of Hugh Orr, a Scottish-born gunsmith and politician.
 He attended the public schools in Westmoreland County and Armstrong County, Pennsylvania.
 He later moved to Kittanning, where he was elected to the post of Deputy Sheriff for Armstrong County in 1805.
 He studied surveying and was appointed deputy district surveyor.

 Orr served in the War of 1812, where he rose to the rank of colonel in the US Army.

 Post-war political career

 In 1816 Orr successfully ran for a seat in the Pennsylvania House of Representatives.
 He served two terms (1817–1820), after which he successfully ran for a seat in the Pennsylvania Senate.
 He served there from 1821 to 1825; he resigned before completing his term because he had been appointed as a Jacksonian member of the Nineteenth Congress U.S. House of Representatives to fill the vacancy caused by the resignation of James Allison Jr.

 In 1826 Orr successfully ran for re-election, to the Twentieth Congress.
 He served in that capacity from October 11, 1825 to March 3, 1829.